Welcome to Year 3!

 Unfortunately we are not currently able to explore and enjoy the school library and its numerous books.

-Our PE days are Wednesdays (gymnastics) and Thursday (games).
-Both these sessions will be held outside.
+Our PE days are Wednesdays (gymnastics/dance) and Thursday (games).
 Children will need to come to school in their PE kits on these days.
 We require children to wear navy shorts and a white T-shirt.
-As the weather gets cooler, navy jogging trousers and a navy sweatshirt may be worn.
+When the weather is cooler, navy jogging trousers and a navy sweatshirt may be worn.
 Trainers or plimsolls should also be worn to school.
 Please make sure children come to school with hair tied back and do not wear earrings.